nekromant/esp8266-frankenstein/README.md

 ```

 To enable DHCP server set 'dhcps-enable' to '1' and reboot.
-To start AP on boot set 'default-mode' to 'AP' or 'APSTA'
+To start AP on boot set 'default-mode' to 'AP' or 'APSTA'.

 #Listening for data

 A very simple TCP test command.
-It will liste on a port and print out the line
+It will listen on a port and print out the line
 of text received. '\n' terminates connection.

 BUG: As of 0.9.2 SDK it's impossible to terminate a running TCP listener.
 Say thanks
 to espressif!
 May be 0.9.3 will fix it.